renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Talk with your team about the update process

 Listen to your team, write down their problems.
-Then fix each problem as best as you can.
+Then fix each problem the best you can.

 ### Make updating easy and fast